MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

 ## Introduction

-As I joined Carbon Direct, I was immediately presented with an exciting challenge that would test my skills as a Senior Product Designer.
-Carbon Direct, a company known for its robust, science-backed solutions, helps businesses and governments measure and manage their carbon footprint through advisory services and a SaaS platform.
-Serving a diverse customer portfolio — including Fortune 500 companies, high-growth startups, and primary-sector industries — Carbon Direct lets customers manage their carbon footprint across three key areas: measurement (GHG inventory), reduction (decarbonization strategies), and removal (carbon credit voluntary market).
+Carbon Direct helps businesses and governments measure and manage their carbon footprint, combining advisory services with a SaaS platform.
+Its customers range from Fortune 500 companies to high-growth startups and heavy industry.
+The platform covers three areas: measuring emissions (the GHG inventory), reducing them (decarbonization strategies), and removing what remains (the voluntary carbon market).

-While well-established in the measurement and removal spaces, the "Decarbonization" area — focusing on reduction and mitigation strategies — represented a new opportunity for Carbon Direct to expand its offerings and impact.
-I was thrilled to join the newly formed Decarbonization team and establish the scope and roadmap for this workstream.
-Our starting point was a common customer question:
+Measurement and removal were well established.
+Reduction was not.
+The company had just formed a small Decarbonization team to figure out what a reduction product could look like, and I joined it a few weeks after starting as Senior Product Designer.
+Our starting point was a question customers kept asking:

 {% include callout.html text="\"What is next after receiving my carbon footprint report?\"" %}

-I collaborated closely with Laura (Sr. Product Manager) and Jasper (Sr. Engineer) as the core team.
-To leverage all available expertise, I also involved cross-functional stakeholders in collaborative workshops, including a Climate Scientist, Customer Support Manager, Carbon Accountant, and Data Analyst.
+Laura (Sr. Product Manager), Jasper (Sr. Engineer) and I formed the core team.
+We also pulled in colleagues from across the company for workshops and interviews: a climate scientist, a customer support manager, a carbon accountant, and a data analyst.

-I structured the project to run for five days, with the following key milestones:
+I structured the project to run for five days, with these milestones:

 - Collect existing insights about customers and the market
 - Identify past decarbonization efforts and pain points
-- Focus the scope and prioritize a user problem to solve
+- Narrow the scope and pick one user problem to solve
-- Run collaborative sessions to validate assumptions, test ideas, and generate sketches
+- Run collaborative sessions to test assumptions and generate sketches
-- Develop a user flow and wireframes representing potential solutions
+- Turn the results into a user flow and wireframes
-- Present results to leadership
+- Present to leadership

 ## Challenges

-As I dove into the project, I quickly realized our team faced several significant challenges:
+A few days of digging made the constraints clear:

 <div class="cs-grid wide">
   {% include callout.html variant="compact" text="Unclear customer profile for this product area" %}